top of page

 Allah gifting faithful men numerous maiden women in paradise

 One of my first hard pills to swallow in Islam was when I learned at a young age that Allah would gift faithful men in paradise many maiden women with whom they can have as much pleasure as they want.
 After I heard this claim, I had the feeling that Allah was not really pure as a God with His female human creation.
 Hearing the idea that men would be 'gifted' 'maiden women' made me feel worthless as a woman, like a second being after men.
 The thought of God creating another version of women as thoughtless objects only to satisfy males in the hereafter was doing things with my self-image as a Muslim girl.
-Teaching this specification of what will happen in paradise to children automatically screams male privilege in our subconsciousness, which leaves its trace throughout the lives of all Muslims.
+Teaching this specification to children of what will happen in paradise automatically screams male privilege in our subconsciousness, which leaves its trace throughout the lives of all Muslims.
 For men, it gives them the delusion that they really deserve such a thing and for women, it only makes them believe they are worthless outside the spectrum of sexual performance, next to other sexist problems in Islam.

 Furthermore, some Muslim scholars explain details such as how these maiden women will always be young, thus they do not age, and about how white and fertile they are.
 This chapter in Islam is so sociological in a way that Muslims themselves hardly realize that it reflects the sexual suppression of Muslim men in their daily lives and the marriage of Mohamed with Aisha.
 When Muslim scholars focus on the preciousness of these maiden women by specifying their white skin and fertility, doesn't it ring the bells of a paedophilic and racist approach to what the most beautiful women are because this is what God offers in paradise?
 Why is Allah's gift to faithful men many maiden women with white skin?
 And what age range comes to mind when we hear about (sex objects) maiden women who do not 'age' and who are fertile?
-Let's not forget to take into account that this promise of 'God' automatically makes us believe that He actually accepts His male creation to be paedophilic and racist.

 In this question, we can think about our answer by also reminding ourselves that Prophet Mohamed's wife Aisha was six years old when he married her, for which I truly am disrespecting children and women by calling Mohamed's act 'a marriage'.
 Mohamed was 'patient' when he waited for Aisha to be nine years old to have 'sexual intercourse' with her, which nowadays can not be called 'sexual intercourse' anymore.
 That would immediately be defined as rape.
 Children are prone to be manipulated very easily in such a way that they do not even know what manipulation is.
 A mature person can sometimes hardly make the difference between a neutral and manipulative statement, so let's not start the discussion by defending Mohamed's act by claiming Aisha was not raped.
 Even if Aisha would have said 'yes' to Mohamed's requests, it would not count as consent.
 Her age will never count as a decent way of consenting to sex.